 Pupils are being denied a "basic right" by the closure of a West Yorkshire swimming pool, a head teacher has said.

 Minsthorpe Pool near Wakefield was closed for repairs in April, but in July senior councillors decided to close it permanently as it would cost more than £1.2m to fix it.

 Upton Primary School head teacher Paul Franklin says pupils can no longer have weekly swimming lessons as a result.

-The closure will be discussed at a full council meeting later.'Major deficiency'
+The closure will be discussed at a full council meeting later.

 The six-lane pool was built in 1969 and serves about 40,000 people living in the south east of the Wakefield district.

 A report put to the council conceded it was a "critical" facility the closure of which would create a "major deficiency... for swimming provision in that area".